SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Round 1 has a massive load which needs to be distributed evenly.
 **Using a 'choose your slot' system can easily lead to chaos due to how fragile this system is.**
-(I'm talking about having 6 slots everyday of 30 minutes each, and asking people to choose one of the 18 slots of the 3 days.)
+(I'm talking about having 6 slots everyday of 30 minutes each, and asking people to choose one of the 18 slots of the three days.)

 If slots are rigid and not adaptive to changes, people who expected to start their slot earlier will wait unnecessarily.
 (If you've had a Capstone review you know what I'm talking about.)
 Recruitments are inherently chaotic due to factors such as: